Andrewy-gh/fittrack/server/docs/exercise_order_set_order_migration_progress.md

 1. Test the changes in a staging environment
 2. Create a PR with the excellent documentation we've prepared
 3. Deploy to production following the safe rollout plan

+✅ Task Completed Successfully

+Database Migration & Backfill:
+1. Applied Migration 00008 - Successfully migrated the database to version 8, adding the exercise_order and set_order columns to the set table
+2. Executed Backfill Script - Ran the backfill-set-order-columns.sql script which populated all 71 existing records with proper ordering values
+3. Verified Data Integrity - Confirmed that all sets now have non-NULL values for both ordering columns

+Integration Tests:
+1. Exercise Handler Tests - The setupTestDatabase function in internal/exercise/handler_test.go already included the necessary backfill integration at line 736
+2. Backfill Helper Function - The backfillOrderColumnsForTests function (lines 838-853) properly calls the testutils.BackfillSetOrderColumns utility for test users
+3. Test Utils Implementation - The testutils.BackfillSetOrderColumns function properly handles the backfill logic with column existence checks and user-scoped updates
+4. All Tests Passing - Verified that both exercise and workout integration tests are passing with the new ordering columns

+Database State:
+•  Migration Status: Database is at version 8
+•  Data Consistency: All 71 sets have both exercise_order and set_order populated
+•  Test Compatibility: Tests work with both old and new database schemas

+The exercise integration tests are now fully compatible with the new ordering columns, and the database has been successfully migrated and backfilled.
+The system maintains backward compatibility while supporting the enhanced ordering functionality.